benaltair/greenlandic-english/README.md

 - The app calls the public `translate.googleapis.com` endpoint from the browser; no API key is used.
 Reliability and rate limits may vary.
 - Danish is used as a pivot language between Greenlandic and English.
+- Nutserut's hybrid endpoint is used for Greenlandic-Danish conversion; the classic endpoint remains available in the code for experimentation.
 - No server-side persistence; requests are issued directly from the client.
 Be mindful of CORS and upstream availability.

 ## Developing